Power BI Tutorial

 Calculated Columns

-Calculated column allows you to create new columns based on the given data.
+A calculated column allows you to create new columns based on the given data.

-For example, there is no ‘ Final price’ column available in the Items table.
-Here, the DAX function is used to calculate a new column when only total price & quantity are available.
+For example, there is no ‘Final price’ column available in the Items table.
+Here, the DAX function is used to calculate a new column when only unit price & quantity are available.

 Price = List_Items[MRP]*List_Items[Qty]

-In the data shown in above Power BI example, each row will now have the respective calculated price.
+In the data shown in the above Power BI example, each row will now have the respective calculated price.

 Measures